Capri205/OBChestShop/README.md

 ## Removing a shop
 Breaking a shop sign will result in the shop being removed and the shop stock being placed into the players inventory.
 Any excess stock is dropped on the ground.
-Breaking the last sign on the chest also removes the chest, with any chest contents going onto the ground (note: chests contents aren't used by the shop or shop stock presently).
+Breaking the last sign on the chest also removes the chest, with any chest contents going onto the ground (note: chest contents aren't used by the shop or shop stock presently).
 Breaking a shop chest will remove ALL signs on the chest and therefore all shops associated with those signs.
 A chest can have up to 5 signs/shops on it, but they can only be by the same owner.
 Alternatively there is a command to remove a shop by name.
 See the Commands section for more details.

 ## Commands
 /obs or /obshop will bring up the available commands:<br>
-/obs remove <shopname | all> - removes the named shop or all of your shops - obviously must be owned by the remover.<br>
+/obs remove <shopname | all> - removes the named shop or all of your shops - obviously must be owned by the remover<br>
 /obs list [all] - lists your shops or all shops with the world they exist in<br>
 /obs status [all] - lists your shops or all shops along with their state (see notes on state later)<br>
 /obs location [all] - lists your shops or all shop along with their world and [X,Y,Z] location<br>
-/obs fix <shopname> - attempts to validate and fix a shop (see notes on shop persistence later)<br>
+/obs fix <shopname> - attempts to validate and fix a shop (see shop fixing in the technical details section)<br>
-/obs autofix [enable|disable] - toggles on/off the periodic scanning and automatic fixing of shops with errors (see notes on shop persistence later)
+/obs autofix [enable|disable] - toggles on/off the scanning and automatic fixing of shops with errors (see shop fixing in the technical details)

 ## Technical details
 ### Plugin config file